Beatoven/public-api/docs/api-spec.md

 `meta`: Similar to compose API response instrument fetch also returns stem urls at a section level.
 Each section is a list with a dictionary containing the following fields

-`instrument`: Name of the stem eg: chords,melody,bass,percussion and each stem contains the url to download them
+`instrument`: Name of the stem eg: chords,melody,bass,percussion and each stem contains these two url that can be used to download them:

 `track_url`: URL to the composed section for that instrument.
 This is in .mp3 format

 `preview_url`: URL to the short preview of the composed section for that instrument.
 This is in .mp3 format

-`section_number`: The field denotes the section name since the list of sections might not be in the right order because the instrument fetch runs in parallel

 ## GET composed track